SOMATIC PSYCHO-ECOLOGY:

-If we want to be whole, we need to start by integrating the fragmented lenses through which we see ourselves.
-Such integration will not occur by following a manual of written recipes.
-Rather, it is the result of our unique journey through the unknown field of the present moment.
-It is the journey that is called forth by our need to find our true selves and that of living out our purpose.
+If we want to experience our life in its wholeness, we need to start by integrating the fragmented lenses through which we see ourselves.
+Such integration will not occur by following a standardized manual of written recipes.
+Rather, it is the result of our unique journey through the unknown field of the present moment in search of our own recipes.
+It is the journey that is called forth by our longing to find our True Selves and to live out our purpose.

-The prefix Eco prescribes the holistic view needed to hold the complexity of relationships that shape the ecology of existence, the ecology of our nature, and that of life.
-We are embedded in a field of relationships with everything that exists, and it is through these relationships that we find meaning in life.
-Our body, mind, and spirit are our sensory portals through which we communicate and connect in this field of relationships.
-Suppose we compartmentalize or analyze these complexities in order to make sense of them and ourselves.
-In that case, we will lose the working of the whole because the whole is greater than any of its parts and it is greater even than the sum of its parts.
+The word Ecology prescribes the holistic view needed to hold the complexity of relationships that shape the ecology of existence, the ecology of our nature, and that of life on this planet.
+We are embedded in a field of relationships with everything that exists and even that which doesn’t exist.
+It is through these relationships that we find meaning in our lives, and eventually transcend all meanings into the experience of our spiritual Self.
+Our Psyche - our body, mind, and heart - is our sensory portal through which we communicate and connect in this field of relationships.

 “The doer alone learneth.” ― Friedrich Nietzsche